 Day 9: Wednesday 12 February, Bijaipur – Udaipur

 We depart early this morning and drive to one of the most haunting and evocative places in all India – a scene of chivalry and slaughter, of Rajput honour and valour at its most noble and futile.
 Standing on an isolated rocky outcrop, 150 metres above the surrounding plains, the walls of Chitor are the finest medieval Hindu defence work to survive in any degree of completeness.
 A still silence hangs over the deserted pavilions and ruined temples of Chitor.
-Three times in its history the Hindu princes of Mewar led their warriors from the gates of their capital to carry death to Muslim besiegers or meet it in the field.
-Three times the women they left behind performed the terrible rite of jauhar, the self-immolation by the women of the royal line, along with all their female relatives, on mass funeral pyres.
-Death for all before dishonour.
+Three times in its history, the Hindu princes of Mewar led their warriors from the gates of their capital to carry death to Muslim besiegers or meet it in the field.
+Three times, the women they left behind performed the terrible rite of jauhar, the self-immolation by the women of the royal line, along with all their female relatives, on mass funeral pyres.
+Death for all, before dishonour.

 The heights of Chitor were the key to Rajasthan and its reduction was amongst the first priorities of any ruler hoping to hold northern India.
 It fell to the Sultan of Delhi in 1303 and to the Sultan of Gujarat in 1535.
 In that assault, the queen mother in battle regalia led a final cavalry charge from the fortress and died fighting, along with 32,000 warriors and the flower of Mewar nobility.
 Behind them, 13,000 women and children – royal, noble and common – performed jauhar.

 Chitor was invested for a third time by the Emperor Akbar in 1568.
 As in the case of the two earlier sieges, the ruling prince was smuggled to safety to raise the standard of revolt anew.
 Two young Rajput nobles, Jaimal and Patta, aged 15 and 16, commanded Chitor’s defences.
 Their bravery has made them household names in Mewar even today, their valour immortalised in Rajasthani folksongs and bardic poems.
 Jaimal was shot at close range by Akbar himself.
 Patta, with his mother and wife at his side, died in the final suicide charge of the defenders from the fort, when 8000 warriors, dressed in the saffron robes of Hinduism and drunk on opium, charged the Mughal artillery and fought to the last man.
 The night before, with defeat certain, 1700 wives and daughters of the nobility sealed their duty to Mewar with their lives by performing the ritual of jauhar.
-When the fighting ended the Mughals entered the fortress capital and slaughtered 30,000 inhabitants of the town and surrounding countryside.
+When the fighting ended, the Mughals entered the fortress capital and slaughtered 30,000 inhabitants of the town and surrounding countryside.
 This final orgy of killing also had its ritual title – the saka.
 Jahanghir restored the fort to the Rajputs in 1616 but the people of Mewar never returned.
 Chitor, the scene for a thousand years of heroic valour and high adventure, was left desolate.
-Still left within the walls of this mighty fortress capital, whose walls encompass 280 hectares, are the ruins of several palaces, many temples, ceremonial pools fed by springs that emerge from the bedrock.
+Still left within the walls of this mighty fortress capital, whose walls encompass 280 hectares, are the ruins of several palaces, many temples and ceremonial pools fed by springs that emerge from the bedrock.
 There is also a victory monument visible from several kilometres away, that the Mewar raja built to commemorate his victory over the Sultan of Malwa in 1440.

 Day 10: Thursday 13 February, Udaipur